chaserx/chaserx/README.md

 ### Hi there 👋 I'm Chase

 I like to build things especially if they're whimsical.
-I used to build tools for a cancer research laboratory 👨‍🔬, open government efforts 🏛️, and later at some small companies 👨‍💻.
-I now coach a team as they iterate on things at GitLab 👨‍💼.
-I still see myself as a builder, but I am fascinated by dynamic teams, and so I find myself in management.
+I used to build tools for a [cancer research laboratory](http://www.uky.edu/~mwkilg0/) 👨‍🔬, [open government efforts](http://openlexington.org) 🏛️, and later at some small companies 👨‍💻.
+I now coach a team as they iterate on things at [GitLab](https://gitlab.com/) 👨‍💼.
+I see myself as a builder, but I am fascinated by dynamic teams, and so I find myself in management.

 <!--
 **chaserx/chaserx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.